 The Company received notice from the Florida Department of Environmental Protection ("DEP") that as a result of a compliance inspection it is alleging violations of Florida law relating to the operation of onsite water plants and wastewater treatment plants at seven properties in Florida.
 The alleged violations relate to record keeping and reporting requirements, physical and operating deficiencies and permit compliance.
 The Company has investigated each of the alleged violations, including a review of a third party operator hired to oversee such operations.
 The Company met with the DEP in November 2007 to respond to the alleged violations and as a follow-up to such meeting provided a written response to the DEP in December 2007.
 In light of the Company's written response, in late January 2008 the DEP conducted a follow-up compliance inspection at each of the seven properties.
 In early March 2008, the DEP provided the Company comments in connection with the follow-up inspection, which made various recommendations and raised certain additional alleged violations similar in character to those alleged after the initial inspection.
 The Company has investigated and responded to the additional alleged violations.
 While the outcome of this investigation remains uncertain, the Company expects to resolve the issues raised by the DEP by entering into a consent decree in which the Company will agree to make certain improvements in its facilities and operations to resolve the issues and pay certain costs and penalties associated with the violations.
-While the outcome is still uncertain, the amount of the costs and penalties to be paid to the DEP is not expected to be material.
+While the outcome is still uncertain, the amount of the costs and penalties to be paid to the Seven properties.
 The Company has also replaced its third party operator hired to oversee onsite water and wastewater operations at each of the seven properties.
-The Company is evaluating the costs of any improvements to its facilities, which would be capital expenditures depreciated over the estimated useful life of the improvement.
-During the course of this investig
+The Company will agree to make certain improvements in its facilities and operations to resolve the issues and pay certain costs and penalties is evaluating the costs of any improvements to its facilities, which would be capit